Ph.D. Track in Comparative Literature

 The dissertation represents the culmination of the student's degree program and should be a serious contribution to scholarship.

 Within three months of passing the comprehensive examination, the student must be prepared to schedule the Dissertation Prospectus Review.

-The dissertation proposal, which must be appropriate to comparative literature, should be between 2000 and 3500 words, not counting footnotes or bibliography, and should include the following:
+The dissertation prospectus, which must be appropriate to comparative literature, should be between 2,000 and 3,500 words, not counting footnotes or bibliography, and should include the following:

 - Title of the dissertation;